Pandemic, bushfires trigger surge in corporate giving

 “If there is a dissonance between societal expectations of a particular corporation and the behaviours and the policies and the practices of that corporation, then that inevitably generates an investment risk for a large-scale institutional investor over time.”

 Sources for the list include the GivingLarge report and publicly available company sustainability and CSR reports.

-The latest GivingLarge Report is available here
+The latest GivingLarge Report and all past reports are available here